TafadzwaMangena/my-finance-tracker/README.md

 1. Open a folder on your computer with the terminal.
 2. Run the following command
 - `git clone https://github.com/TafadzwaMangena/my-finance-tracker.git`
 3. Create your own GitHub repository to host the code.
 4. Run the command `git remote set-url origin &lt;Your GitHub Repo Path&gt;` to set the remote repository location to your repository.
 5. Push the files to your repository with the following command:
 `git push`
 6. Create a Heroku account if you don&#39;t already have one here [Heroku](https://dashboard.heroku.com).
 7. Create a new Heroku application on the following page here [New Heroku App](https://dashboard.heroku.com/apps):
 8. Go to the Deploy tab:
 9. Link your GitHub account and connect the application to the repository you created.
 10. Go to the Settings tab:
 11. Click &quot;Add buildpack&quot;:
 12. Add the Python and Node.js buildpacks in the following order:
 13. Click &quot;Reveal Config Vars.&quot;
 14. Add 1 new Config Vars:
-- Key: PORT Value: 8000
+- Key: CREDS
-- *This Config was provided by [CODE INSTITUTE](https://codeinstitute.net/)*.
+- VALUE: Copy and Paste your creds.json file
 15. Go back to the Deploy tab:
 16. Click &quot;Deploy Branch&quot;:
 17. Wait for the completion of the deployment.
 18. Click &quot;Open app&quot; to launch the application inside a web page.

 ---